SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.6.2-beta.1

 - Support the new version 26.1.
-- Fixed the issue that point of interest types not supporting colored nether portal blocks causing generating a new uncolored nether portal after entering and returning from a colored nether portal.
+- Fixed the issue that point-of-interest types that did not support colored nether portal blocks caused a new uncolored nether portal to be generated after entering and returning from a colored nether portal.

 ### 1.6.1